Case Management Training Institute

-The Case Management Training Institute was created to provide a comprehensive training program for those individuals with case management responsibilities in AIDS services, AIDS housing, domestic violence, shelters for people who are homeless, and transitional living programs, substance use and treatment programs regardless of how the case management positions are funded (i.e. DPH, HOPWA, DSS, and DMHAS).
-The Case Management Training Institute is generously funded by the Connecticut Department of Social Services and therefore training sessions are being offered free of charge.
-DSS funded HIV housing case managers are required to have a least 10 hours of training.
+The Case Management Training Institute was created to provide a comprehensive training program for those individuals with case management responsibilities in AIDS services, AIDS housing, domestic violence, shelters for people who are homeless, and transitional living programs, substance use and treatment programs regardless of how the case management positions are funded (i.e. DPH, HOPWA, DOH, and DMHAS).
+The Case Management Training Institute is generously funded by the Connecticut Department of Housing and therefore training sessions are being offered free of charge.
+DOH funded HIV housing case managers are required to have a least 10 hours of training.

 Participants will be issued a certificate of completion for each session.
 Anyone who misses a session may attend it during a future cycle.
 The trainings are free for ACT members, however failure to cancel at least 24 hours prior to scheduled training will result in a $25 charge.

 All trainings will be counted towards ACT's Standards of Care requirement of 10 hours of case management training per year.
 This comprehensive curriculum is designed to strengthen core competencies in client engagement and client-centered service delivery.
 Building on knowledge and service strategies developed as “best practices,” this curriculum provides case managers the necessary tools and skills they need to strengthen their work in providing services to people living with HIV/ AIDS, people who are homeless and battered women.